microsoftgraph/microsoft-graph-docs-contrib/concepts/best-practices-concept.md

     - Consider who will be consenting to your application - either end users or administrators - and configure your application to [request permissions appropriately](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-scopes).
     - Ensure that you understand the difference between [static, dynamic and incremental consent](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-compare#incremental-and-dynamic-consent).

-4. **Considerations for multi-tenant applications**: Expect customers to have various application and consent controls in different states.
+- **Consider multi-tenant applications**.
+Expect customers to have various application and consent controls in different states.
 For example:

-    - Tenant administrators can disable the ability for end-users to consent to applications.
+    - Tenant administrators can disable the ability for end users to consent to applications.
 In this case, an administrator would need to consent on behalf of their users.
     - Tenant administrators can set custom authorization policies such as blocking users from reading other user's profiles, or limiting self-service group creation to a limited set of users.
 In this case, your application should expect to handle 403 error response when acting on behalf of a user.

 ## Handle responses effectively

-Depending on the requests you make to Microsoft Graph your applications should be prepared to handle different types of responses.
-We highlight some of the most important ones here to ensure that your application behaves reliably and predictably for your end-users.
+Depending on the requests you make to Microsoft Graph, your applications should be prepared to handle different types of responses.
+The following are some of the most important practices to follow to ensure that your application behaves reliably and predictably for your end users.

 ### Pagination